SMattevi/ASTRA_bulk_pipeline/README.md

 Add file paths to [config file](config/config.yaml) in `hisat_index`

 ### Haptree-X
-Haplotype phasing is perform using 3 different tools, WhatsHap, Shapeit and Haptree-X. While the other methods are automaticaly incluuded in the pipeline through conda environments or docker images, Haptree-X should be installed locally.
-In particular, you would just need to download the last released excecutable file, an example follows.
+Haplotype phasing is performed using 3 different tools, WhatsHap, Shapeit and Haptree-X. While the other methods are automaticaly included in the pipeline through conda environments or docker images, Haptree-X should be installed locally.
+In particular, you would just need to download the last released executable file, an example follows.

 The Haptree-X excecutable file can be downloaded from [here](https://github.com/0xTCG/haptreex/releases).